-On November 19, 2021, the BOD authorized its representative to negotiate for the sale of all its AGP-SG shares with the potential buyer.
-Management believes that all criteria for recognition of non-current asset held-for-sale (NCAHFS) in accordance with PRFS 5 are met on that date.
-Accordingly, effective November 2021, the Group discontinued the use of equity method for its investment in AGP-SG and classified such investment as NCAHFS.
-Based on the available financial information, for the period ended before the classification as NCAHFS, AGP-SG incurred net losses and, as at the date of classification as NCAHFS, the carrying value of the investment in AGP-SG remains nil.
-On February 17, 2022, the said investment in associate was sold (see Note 34).
+On November 19, 2021, the BOD authorized the management to proceed with the sale of all its AGP-SG shares after negotiating with the potential buyer.
+Management believes that all the criteria for recognition of asset held for sale in accordance with PFRS 5 are met on that date.
+Accordingly, effective

+November 2021, the Group discontinues the use of the equity method for its investment in AGP-SG and classified such investment as asset held for sale.
+On February 17, 2022, the said investment in associate held for sale was sold (see Note 33).

+AIMP

-In 2013, the Company invested ₱18.8 million in 15,000,000 common shares and ₱18.8 million in 18,750,000 cumulative, non-voting, redeemable and non-convertible preferred shares in AIMP.
+In 2013, the Company invested P18.8 million in 15,000,000 common shares and P18.8 million in 18,750,000 cumulative, non-voting, redeemable and non-convertible preferred shares in AIMP.
 These investments gave the Company a total of 10% interest in the entity.

-On July 6, 2017, the Company invested additional \$\mathbb{P}\$91.3 million equivalent to 15,000,000 common shares, resulting to an increase in ownership from 10% to 20%, which allowed the Company to exercise significant influence over AIMP.
+On July 6, 2017, the Company invested additional P91.3 million equivalent to 15,000,000 common shares, resulting to an increase in ownership from 10% to 20%, which allowed the Company to exercise significant influence over AIMP.

-On December 22, 2017, AIMP redeemed the 12,300,000 preferred shares held by the Company for ₱15.6 million, inclusive of dividends accumulating to the Company amounting to ₱3.3 million.
+On December 22, 2017, AIMP redeemed the 12,300,000 preferred shares held by the Company for \$\text{P15.6}\$ million, inclusive of dividends accumulating to the Company amounting to \$\text{P3.3}\$ million.